Affordable homes for local people on exception sites

 Please see our rural exception sites page for more information.

-If you have any questions about rural exception sites or need advice on whether to submit a site, please contact:
+If you have any questions about rural exception sites or if you need advice on whether to submit a site, please contact:

 The City Deal is £0.5billion of central Government grant, will be utilised in 3 tranches up to 2031 to provide infrastructure across Cambridge City and South Cambs, to generate better transport links and economic growth.